tindyc/quizijuana/README.md

 ### Link Testing
 * All the external links in the page will open in a new tab implementing 'target="_blank"' and have been manually tested to confirm that they will direct to the correct destination.
 * All the internal site links will navigate to the right path and have been manually tested to confirm they will direct user to expected page.
-* By clicking on the "Submit" button in the contact form, if all the fields are filled correctly and in the right format, an email will be sent to the site owner and an alert will pop up.
+* By clicking on the "Submit" button in the contact form, if all the fields are filled correctly and in the right format, an email will be sent to the site owner and an alert will pop up to indicate the form is sent.

 ### Navigation Testing
 * The navigation bar has been manually tested by Google Chrome DevTools and testing physically on devices including iPhone XS Max, 12 and LG G8, to ensure the ease of navigation on both full and hamburger-style menus across devices.
-* During manually testing, I noticed the hero-image and google map overlaid on top of the Navbar on both full and hamburger-style menus in the home page.
+* During manual testing, I noticed the hero-image and google map overlaid on top of the Navbar on both full and hamburger-style menus in the home page.
 This was resolved by adding style property value `z-index:999` in CSS.
 ![Image](assets/testing/navbaroverlay.png)
 * The collapsed Navbar displays correctly on mobile and smaller devices and looks much cleaner than having a full Navbar that takes up the top of the page.
 ![Image](assets/testing/collapsednavbar.png)

 ### Quiz Game
 The quiz game was manually tested to ensure all aspects are functional as I am a complete beginner to JavaScript and I am still learning.
 However, during the process of development, I used the `console.log()` method to test console outputs and checked for errors on Google Chrome DevTools console.
 Due to my lack of experience in JavaScript, there was a lot of trials and errors involved and this method was useful in checking the codes to ensure functionality during development.
-The use of online tutorials helped me further understand the logic of JavaScript and how to utilise various functions effectively in building my desired outcomes.
+The use of online tutorials helped me further understand the logic of JavaScript and how to utilise various functions effectively in building my desired app.
 As my programming knowledge deepens, I hope to start doing some unit testing in JavaScript.

 * The progress bar will update accordingly as the user go through each question.
 * The score will update accordingly as the user go through each question.
 * The font colour of the answers will turn yellow when hovered over.
 * The correct answer will turn red when selected.
 * The incorrect answer will turn green when selected.
+* When an answer is clicked, it automatically goes to the next question.
 * The "Play again" button functions properly, the page will reload and reset the quiz game.
 * The questions are shuffled each time the game restarts.
 * The quiz will end automatically when all 10 questions have been answered.
 Users will be directly to the end page automatically where they will have the option to save their scores.